Redesigning rewards into clear, motivating Missions

 Problem

-Super.com’s reward system used complex credits and discounts that confused users.
+Super.com’s reward system relied on complex credits and discounts users struggled to understand.
 They couldn’t gauge value or progress, which led to disengagement.

-Super.com’s reward system used complex credits and discounts that confused users.
+Super.com’s reward system relied on complex credits and discounts users struggled to understand.
 They couldn’t gauge value or progress, which led to disengagement.

-Super.com’s reward system used complex credits and discounts that confused users.
+Super.com’s reward system relied on complex credits and discounts users struggled to understand.
 They couldn’t gauge value or progress, which led to disengagement.

-Super.com’s reward system used complex credits and discounts that confused users.
+Super.com’s reward system relied on complex credits and discounts users struggled to understand.
 They couldn’t gauge value or progress, which led to disengagement.

 21%